learn-co-curriculum/als-recommender-system-pyspark-lab/README.md

 ### Incorporating the names of the movies

-When we make recommendations, it would be ideal if we could have the actual name of the movie be used rather than just an ID.
+When we make recommendations, it would be ideal if we could have the actual name of the movie used rather than just an ID.
 There is another file called './data/movies.csv' that contains all of the names of the movies matched up to the movie_id that we have in the ratings dataset.

 * import the data into a Spark DataFrame
 * look at the first 5 rows